Kuchipudi-Vamsi/sqltsk-3/README.md

 To retrieve specific data from a database using SQL.
-You will learn how to focus on relevant rows and columns, sort results, and limit output for better analysis.
+We will learn how to focus on relevant rows and columns, sort results, and limit output for better analysis.

 🔍 Step-by-Step Process: